eclipse-threadx/rtos-docs/rtos-docs/threadx/chapter4.md

 This service deletes the specified application thread.
 Since the specified thread must be in a terminated or completed state, this service cannot be called from a thread attempting to delete itself.

 > **Note:** *It is the application's responsibility to manage the memory area associated with the thread's stack, which is available after this service completes.
-In addition, the application must prevent use of a deleted thread.*
+In addition, the application must prevent the use of a deleted thread.*

 ### Parameters